 If your company is majority owned by venture capital operating companies, hedge funds, or private-equity firms, you’re not eligible to apply for funding, although joint ventures and partnerships are eligible.
 Read more about proposal eligibility in our Eligibility Guide.

 We support R&D with lots of technical risk

 Our seed funding is for R&D that involves a good amount of technical risk.
 If you’re already sure that your product is technically feasible, this program isn’t a good fit for you.

 In selected cases, we support innovations to existing products and services, but these innovations must dramatically change the products’ commercial prospects.
 We don’t fund work that simply improves existing products.
 Check out our portfolio to get a sense of our founders’ work.

-America’s Seed Fund is a program within the National Science Foundation.
+America’s Seed Fund is a program within the National Science Foundation and housed within the Division of Industrial Innovation and Partnerships within the Directorate of Engineering.
 NSF is a federal agency that supports fundamental research and education across all fields of science and engineering, currently with a $7.5 billion budget.

 Through the merit review process, NSF funds the most innovative ideas in science and technology.
 Notable NSF-supported advances include Doppler radar, the Internet, web browsers, bar codes, magnetic resonance imaging, inkjet printers, computer-aided design systems, tissue engineering, and other technology-based innovations that spur economic activity and improve the quality of life for all Americans.